carldegs/acnh-wiki/README.md

 Currently, my go-to toolchain/framework for web apps is NextJS.
 Some reasons why I chose this:

 1. A lot of features are already being handle by NextJS (e.g, Built-in support for CSS, SASS, ESLint and Typescript) , making it useful for projects that has a quick turnaround (e.g, this one).
 2. The built-in router lets you not worry about routing altogether and just implement it using your file routing.
-One disadvantage is that your code will be more opinionated, but if you are using Atomic Design this wouldn't be an issue.
+One disadvantage is that your code will be more opinionated, but if you are using Atomic Design - which would also help with scalability - this wouldn't be an issue.
 3. Allows you to create server-rendered (SSR) pages, but still set other pages as statically-generated (SSG) or client-rendered.

 ## API